kiana-S/numidr/docs/DataTypes.md

 #### The Point Type

 Transforms behave differently from regular matrices when applied to a vector.
-When a non-linear transform is used, the transform is first linearized, so that vectors only have linear transformations applied to them.
-This is not a bug.
+When a non-linear transform is used, the transform is first linearized, so that vectors only have linear transformations applied to them. **This is not a bug!**

 In order to properly apply these transforms, the `Point` type must be used, which is a wrapper around the `Vector` type that supports these transforms.
 This separation between points and vectors is intended to make working with affine transformations more convenient, as it mirrors the separation between points and vectors in affine algebra.

 ### Permutations

 The type `Permutation n` represents a permutation of `n` elements.
 Permutations are mostly used internally for various algorithms, but they are also an input in various operations, such as those that permute the axes of an array.

+Permutations can be composed using `(*.)`, and a permutation can be converted into a matrix using `permuteM`.

 [Contents](Intro.md) | [Next](Operations.md)